A Public Dataset For the ZKsync Rollup: Conclusion

 \section{Conclusion}

 At a high level, this paper addresses a critical concern within the scientific community: \stress{the availability and accessibility of blockchain data}.
 Data-driven research is dependent on high-quality datasets to make meaningful findings.
-Although blockchain data are theoretically publicly available, practical challenges often prevent researchers, especially those without technical expertise, from obtaining them.
+Although blockchain data are theoretically publicly available, practical challenges often prevent researchers, especially those without technical expertise, from obtaining and preprocessing them.
 In addition, the cost of using external services or deploying infrastructure to run archive nodes can be prohibitive.

 To address these challenges, we have collected, pre-processed, and made available our ZKsync dataset to facilitate access for researchers.
-We also provide a detailed background on blockchains, including blocks, transactions, receipts, and logs, designed to help nonexperts understand and utilize the data effectively.
+We also provide a detailed background on blockchains, including blocks, transactions, receipts, and logs, designed to help non-experts understand and utilize the data effectively.
 To illustrate the potential of this dataset, we offer example analyses and discuss future research directions.

-We believe that our contribution will be valuable to researchers studying blockchain \gls{L2} ecosystems, particularly those interested on ZKsync.
-This dataset also adds to the existing body of \gls{L2} research and is designed for ease of use, using the Python library Polars to allow straightforward data processing on a local laptop.
+We believe our contribution will be valuable to researchers studying blockchain \gls{L2} ecosystems, particularly those interested in ZKsync.
+This dataset also adds to the existing body of \gls{L2} research.
+It is designed for ease of use, using the Python library Polars to allow straightforward data processing on a local laptop.

 Finally, to promote scientific reproducibility and to support further research, we have made our dataset publicly available on GitHub~\cite{ZKsync-GitHub}.